National Democratic Alliance (Armenia): Activities

 The alliance takes part in daily street protests in central Yerevan and has organized several other protests throughout Armenia.
 Several supporters of the alliance have been arrested for participating in unauthorized protests.
 The alliance itself has been charged by local police for holding rallies in violation of the law.

 The alliance requested a meeting with the OSCE Minsk Group, in order to discuss the peaceful settlement of the Nagorno-Karabakh conflict and the self-determination of Artsakh.

 On 11 August 2020, the alliance released a statement condemning Alexander Lukashenko, the President of Belarus.
 The alliance accused him of using violence and persecution against the people after the presidential election and during the 2020 Belarusian protests.
 The alliance wished the people of Belarus freedom and democracy.

-On 26 February 2021, Tigran Khzmalyan stated that Armenia must remain democratic and to be cautious of Russian interference in Armenia's domestic affairs, during a protest.

 On 5 March 2021, Ara Papian called for strengthening bilateral relations with the United States and proclaimed that Armenia should increase its cooperation with NATO, during a rally in Yerevan.

 On 15 March 2021, the alliance marched in front of the French embassy in Yerevan.
 Participants called for developing a strategic partnership and greater military cooperation between Armenia and France.

+On 16 March 2021, NDA organized a protest rally in front of Russian embassy devoted to the centennial of Treaty of Moscow (1921), which illegally enforced occupation and partition of Armenia.
+NDA prepared and handed a letter to Russian embassy, emphasizing similarity of Treaty of Moscow (1921) with Molotov–Ribbentrop Pact in establishing Sphere of Inﬂuence.

 On 23 March 2021, members of the alliance delivered a letter to the Embassy of Iran in Yerevan.
 The letter requested assistance from Iran to provide an alternative guarantee to the energy security of Armenia, in order to counterbalance Armenia's overdependence on Russia for its energy needs.

 On 25 March 2021, members of the alliance met with the President of Armenia, Armen Sarksyan, to discuss the on-going domestic crisis in Armenia, including ways to overcome internal and external challenges.

 On 29 March 2021, overseas members of the alliance held a rally in Glendale, California.